lambdaclass/mina_bridge/README.md

 "20000000000000"
 ```

+This means that the Mina account with the public key `B62qpWKzx7e1mmwVf8dJAPFQPGVpZP9pJaobhvg8iagqU2r1bEyndMa` has `20000000000000` nanoMINA stored in Devnet.

 To check if the state of a Mina account is present in the ledger hash from Mina Devnet stored in Ethereum:

 ```sh